flatironhealth/fh-immuta-utils/release_notes/@vNext.md

 ### Added
 - Ability to control schema evolution settings for a remote database/server from configuration.
-### Removed
+### Changed
-- Immuta data source and SQL table name truncation logic.
-SQL table name max length is now 255 characters in the Query Engine, and the Immuta data source name max length is at least 255 characters.
-Users with previously truncated data source or SQL table names should delete and re-enroll those data sources to enroll the full names.
+- Immuta data source and query engine table name truncation character limits.
+Limits for both are now set to 255 to align with the accepted limits by the Immuta application.
+Users with previously truncated data source or query engine table names should delete and re-enroll those data sources to enroll the full names.